 Natural Treatments For Cats With Inflammatory Bowel Disease (IBD) And Irritable Bowel Syndrome (IBS)

 Seeing our cats so uncomfortable is very distressing.
-Pet owners frequently try many different treatments for their cat's vomiting and diarrhea to give them some relief.
+Pet owners frequently try many different treatments for their cat's vomiting and diarrhea to give their precious kitty some relief.
 Steroid medication may help initially as a feline IBD treatment, but over time it doesn't work as well and there are many side effects.
 Pet owners may feel frustrated after trying a variety of "prescription diets" and medications with limited success.
-A holistic approach for cat IBD using natural remedies and diet changes for IBD and IBS can have long-lasting results for your cat.
-Ask Ariel has extensive experience helping cats and dogs with IBD and IBS since 2005 which is why our holistic supplements are recommended by veterinarians nationwide.
+A holistic approach to treating IBS and IBD in cats using natural remedies and diet changes can have long-lasting results.
+With just a few supplements, you can help give your cat fast relief from diarrhea, vomiting, gurgling, hunching over and all of the other uncomfortable symptoms of IBS and IBD.

 - Chronic diarrhea (may contain mucous and blood)